daptx/RP-Malcomb/docs/report/preanalysis.md

 ## Analyses

-The final climate vulnerability analysis is calculated with map algebra on a raster grid for each theme using the formula `household resilience = adaptive capacity + livelihood sensitivity - physical exposure` (4.6).
+The final climate vulnerability analysis is calculated with map algebra on a raster grid for each theme using the formula `household resilience = adaptive capacity + livelihood sensitivity - physical exposure` (4.6). **( PJK: I would make this an equation on an independent line)**
 The results are presented as a continuous raster grid with a continuous color gradient.
 No descriptive statistics of the results are provided.